 It can be tough dealing with a reactive dog; however, you can help mitigate this trait with time and patience.
 Remember, reactivity in dogs is not aggression, no matter how much it seems like it.
 Some dogs simply bond with people or other animals in the household and the “outsiders” make them uncomfortable or fearful.

-Preparing your dog–rather than punishing them–for their over-reactive behavior gives your canine companion the skills to make new friends, and fully experience the sites and smells of the world around them–knowing they are safe, accepted and loved.
+Preparing your dog–rather than punishing them–for their over-reactive behavior gives your canine companion the skills to make new friends, and fully experience the sights and smells of the world around them–knowing they are safe, accepted and loved.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.